 - 2.68 In November 2013, the wider Peak District partners commissioned an assessment of the wider Peak District economy.
 The primary aim of the research was to update the evidence base, confirming and expanding upon the existing understanding of the area, and to demonstrate its economic potential.
-The research highlights the distinct opportunities for economic development offered by areas unique characteristics.
-These include: - Recent employment growth - A strong productivity base £3.8bn GVA - High business density and entrepreneurialism - Strong business survival rates - A high value manufacturing base which will help drive economic growth through innovation and export earnings. - Access to a skilled workforce is a key enabler of business growth. - Opportunity to capture (further) value from the landscape - A number of issues are highlighted by the report include low workplace earnings within Derbyshire Dales District.
-As a result there is notable out commuting of higher skilled workers to neighbouring cities.
-The reversal of this trend was recognised and a necessary requirement if the local economy is to diversify, - 2.70 The report also identifies that the following sectors present significant opportunity for economic growth in the wider Peak District: - · Knowledge economy; - Manufacturing; - Cultural and digital industries; - Visitor economy; and
+The research highlights the distinct opportunities for economic development offered by the area's unique characteristics.
+These include: - Recent employment growth - A strong productivity base £3.8bn GVA - High business density and entrepreneurialism - Strong business survival rates - A high value manufacturing base which will help drive economic growth through innovation and export earnings. - Access to a skilled workforce is a key enabler of business growth. - Opportunity to capture (further) value from the landscape - 2.69 A number of issues are highlighted by the report including low work place earnings within the Derbyshire Dales District.
+As a result there are noticeably high levels of out commuting of highly skilled workers to neighbouring cities.
+The reversal of this trend was recognised and a necessary requirement if the local economy is to diversify. - 2.70 The report also identifies that the following sectors present significant opportunity for economic growth in the wider Peak District: